| |

 Duncan is the most un-geeky mathematician I have ever met, and Franziska … oh, you know how your family’s kids are always the loveliest in the neighborhood!

-If You Have a Dream, Don't Wait.
-I went to Design School at a stage in life when most people get ready to become grandparents: I was well into my 40s when I decided to quit a secure, lifetime (English teaching) job in Germany to pursue my lifelong love of beautiful interiors, crafts, and textiles.
+I went to Design School at a stage in life when most people get ready to become grandparents: I was well into my 40s when I decided to quit a secure, lifetime teaching job in Germany to pursue my lifelong love of beautiful interiors, crafts, and textiles.

 It was a now-or-never leap in the dark.

-Chelsea College of Art & Design is part of the University of the Arts in London, and an amazing place - a talent hothouse where the teachers are all practicing, cutting-edge designers.
+Chelsea College of Art & Design is part of the University of the Arts in London, and an amazing place - a talent hothouse where all the teachers are practicing, cutting-edge designers.

 I reckon the three years on that course took about 20 years off my brain.

-I went from being a notorious listmaker and thinker-abouter to thinking with my hands.
-It was quite scary and great fun.
-Okay, the fun part took some getting used to ('What do you mean, have fun at work?
+Okay, so the fun part took some getting used to ('What do you mean, have fun at work?
 This is serious!
 If I mess it up, then what?').

 Well, erm, I did see the light ... eventually.
 Here's some 'post-revolution' work: